ozos/robotcar-arduino/README.md

 **How to use:**

-  -Copy files to arduino's library path.
+  - Copy files to arduino's library path.

-  -Load the sketches included in examples folder.
+  - Load the sketches included in examples folder.